Other Leaves: Colorado

 - There are various types of leave that may be available to an employee in Colorado.
 See Leaves of Absence.

 - Colorado does not have a state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

 - Depending on an employee's working hours, an employer must allow an employee eligible to vote to be absent from work for two hours, with pay, in order to vote.
-If the polls are open for three hours of nonwork time, the employee will not be entitled to leave.
 See Voting Leave.